pmichali/lazyjack/README.md

 * Running DNS64 and NAT64 on separate nodes.
 Useful?
 Routing?
 * Is it useful to try with with IPv4 addresses (only) as a vanilla provisioner.
 * Support hypervisors other than Docker (have separated out the code)?
-* In config file use CIDRs for subnets and split them out to use the parts in the app, instead of having the user specify a subnet and a size separately.
 * Consider using Kubeadm's DynamicKubeletConfig, instead of drop-in file for kubelet.
 * Could skip running kubeadm commands and just display them, for debugging (how to best do that? command line arg?)
 * Could copy /etc/kubernetes/admin.conf to ~/.kube/config and change ownership, if can identify user name.